samergul/EmployeeMangementSystem/Git-step-by-step:-Part-1.md

 ![gitflow-develop-2](http://i.imgur.com/yg5DHcn.png)

-This is the branch where most of the team's work should be integrated. *master* should reflect the latest stable release's state.
+This *develop* branch is the branch where most of the team's work should be integrated. *master* should reflect the latest stable release's state.

 Gitflow must always be set up on your local copy (even if your origin already has the proper branches already created) - these settings are kept locally with each clone.